 1. Electrochromic, low cost, advanced windows: a project implemented through the Operational Program “Education and Lifelong Learning” action Archimedes III and co-financed by the European Union (European Social Fund) and Greek national funds (National Strategic Reference Framework 2007 – 2013).

-The aim of the project is the development of novel electrochromic devices with fast response, excellent colouration efficiency, durability and repeatability, using low cost and environmental friendly techniques.
+The aim of the project was the development of novel electrochromic devices with fast response, excellent coloration efficiency, durability and repeatability, using low cost and environmental friendly techniques.
 The project consists of four workpackages.
 The first one is related with the preparation of the deposition techniques, while the second is referred to the deposition and characterization of EC layers grown by chemical techniques at low temperatures (≤ 95 oC).
 The third workpackage is similar with the second one, but the materials will be grown at higher temperatures (≥ 450 oC) using different techniques.
 Finally, the forth workpackage is about the completion and the comparative study of electrochromic devices developed at low and high temperatures respectively.
-The expected results are EC devices; one prepared at low temperatures with the combination of transparent conducting substrates (glass, plastic) that can decrease the cost production, design and instalment, while a second one will be developed at high temperatures, competing the conventional industrial physical techniques, thus lowering the cost production.
+The expected results are EC devices; one prepared at low temperatures with the combination of transparent conducting substrates (glass, plastic) that can decrease the cost production, design and installment, while a second one will be developed at high temperatures, competing the conventional industrial physical techniques, thus lowering the cost production.

 2. Smart and low cost thermochromic windows for energy saving in building: A project implemented through Operational Program ‘‘Competitiveness and Entrepreneurship’’, Action “Cooperation 2009” and co-financed by the European Union (European Regional Development Fund) and Greek national funds (National Strategic Reference Framework 2007 -2013).